gbouritsas/cvpr18_multimodal_weakly_supervised_learning/README.md

 This code implements the text processing pipeline as described in the paper [1].

 1. Download and setup (set up your classpath) StanfordCoreNLP: https://stanfordnlp.github.io/CoreNLP/download.html (Our code is tested with CoreNLP 3.9.1)
+2. Clone the external repository https://github.com/gbouritsas/script_to_subtitle_DTW inside the text_processing folder.
-2. Modify the global variable movies_folder in order to point to the folder where your movies are saved (See text_processing README for more information).
+3. Modify the global variable movies_folder in order to point to the folder where your movies are saved (See text_processing README for more information).
-3. Modify the global variables categories_folder, categories_extended_file, categories_small_file in order to point to the files where your action categories are saved (See text_processing README and 'Data' section for more information).
+4. Modify the global variables categories_folder, categories_extended_file, categories_small_file in order to point to the files where your action categories are saved (See text_processing README and 'Data' section for more information).
 Also you can modify the sentence similarity method.
-4. Sign up to TMDB: https://www.themoviedb.org/, obtain an api_key and set the corresponding global variable (See text_processing README for more information).
+5. Sign up to TMDB: https://www.themoviedb.org/, obtain an api_key and set the corresponding global variable (See text_processing README for more information).
 For new movies you need to form new queries to the database.
-5. We assume that the movie script and the subtitles files have the same name with the movie (extension .txt and .srt.txt respectively) and are located in a folder that has also the same name.
+6. We assume that the movie script and the subtitles files have the same name with the movie (extension .txt and .srt.txt respectively) and are located in a folder that has also the same name.
-6. The script files need to comply with the common screenplay format rules (in terms of indentation and capitalisation) in order to be properly segmented.
+7. The script files need to comply with the common screenplay format rules (in terms of indentation and capitalisation) in order to be properly segmented.
 The format is the following:

 ```
 SCENE